-Curriculum Leader: Mr Cork Contact: lcork@ormistonhorizonacademy.co.uk Specification: Edexcel
+Curriculum Leader: Mr Cork

+Contact: lcork@horizonoat.co.uk

 GCSE History will develop and extend knowledge and understanding around specific events/themes in local, British, and wider world history.

 By engaging in historical investigations, learners will become more independent, critical and reflective thinkers.
 As historians, students will develop the ability to ask relevant questions about the past, interrogate source material and evaluate the interpretations offered on events that have shaped our world as we understand.